the-open/open-and-friends/CODE-OF-CONDUCT.md

 * Communicating in a ‘tone’ you don’t find congenial
 * Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

-Reporting
+**Reporting**

-If you are being harassed by a member of The OPEN Network, notice that someone else is being harassed, or have any other concerns, please contact the OPEN tech team at [tech@the-open.net](mailto:tech@the-open.net).
+If you are being harassed by a member of The OPEN Network, notice that someone else is being harassed, or have any other concerns, please contact Laura, Ben and Samson who are the OPEN tech team at [tech@the-open.net](mailto:tech@the-open.net).
 If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
 We will respond as promptly as we can.

 This code of conduct applies to OPEN Network spaces, but if you are being harassed by a member of the OPEN Network outside